PKizzle/dns/cmd/testserv/handlers/chaos/README.md

 ## Name

-_chaos_ - allows for responding to TXT queries in the CH class.
+_chaos_ - respond to TXT queries in the CH class

 ## Description